green-fox-academy/raptor-syllabus/README.md

 - Generics
 - Aspect-Oriented Programming (AOP)

+## Third Exam
+- Java as backend
+- Understanding Frameworks
+- Persistence

 # Team Project (Phase 3)
 *Working in teams, deliver specific projects based upon requirements that will be posted later in the semester.*

+## Final Exam
+- Work and find solutions for problems on your own
+- Combination of learnt skills